-FarCry is an open source, web framework that encourages rapid application development on the ColdFusion platform.
-FarCry is a set of core components that takes care of a lot of the programming work that goes into building web applications and other database-driven websites so you don't have to.
-Those things that must be done for nearly every web site are built-in, so you can ignore them and focus on what makes each site unique.
+FarCry Core contains a set of core components that take care of a lot of the programming work that goes into building web applications and other database-driven websites, so you don't have to.
+Those things that must be done for nearly every web site are built-in so you can ignore them and focus on what makes each site unique.

 An in-built authentication and authorization (users, groups, and permissions) service, the ability to secure individual views, and options to secure branches of content to specific groups of users.
 You can even build your own user directory components that open up the security model to just about any external service.
 The community already supports LDAP and other external directories.